drewww/breach/docs/plan.md

 1. Smoke LOS update (allow for semi-opacity)
 1. Return to the asset pipeline with new tools?
 1. Consider options for health visualization + especially showing damage effects in prediction mode.
+1. More complex bot behaviors?
+1. More NPC "chatter" to explain their behaviors?
+1. Blend background colors versus overwriting.
+1.